 If your skin problem is isolated, you can correct it by eliminating harsh cleansing products and using a moisturiser.

-If this is not the case, your dermatologist will be able to advise you on a specific treatment and specific moisturising measures.
+If this is not the case, your dermatologist will be able to advise you on a specific skincare and specific moisturizing measures.

 Not all moisturisers work in the same way.
 When it comes to active ingredients, there are three main ways of hydrating the skin: